 Representatives from Scenic Hudson and Hudson River Sloop Clearwater joined Rep. Hamilton Fish Jr. and residents at a public meeting in Poughkeepsie held by the state Department of Environmental Conservation and General Electric.
 The meeting was designed to explain what could be done to stop the ongoing flow of PCBs into the upper Hudson River from two GE factories.

 Danny Schmitt, a 1992 Haldane graduate, and four of his classmates at the University of Richmond won a four-day ski trip after winning an episode of the MTV lip-syncing show, “Lip Service.”

 At a meeting of the Philipstown Town Board, Betty Budney reported that the toxic-waste collection by the North Highland Fire Co. had been a success, with the collection of 136 55-gallon drums.

 At the same meeting, the board discussed Putnam County’s gift of 76 parcels in Continental Village to the town.
 The parcels had been on the auction block for unpaid taxes.

 George Cleantis, chairman of Continental Village’s Fair Share Assessment Committee, announced that the group had asked the state Equalization Board for a special rate to be applied to the Philipstown segment of the Lakeland School District.
 The committee said the Lakeland/Philipstown community was over-assessed by about 35 percent.

 The Cold Spring police began enforcing the two-hour limit on parking on Main Street after complaints from merchants that customers could not find spaces.
-It was estimated that about 70 people from Beacon parked their cars each morning on Main before commuting to the city because they believed it was safer.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+It was estimated that about 70 people from Beacon parked their cars each morning on Main before commuting to the city because they believed it was safer.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.